suolapeikko/certutil/README.md

 # certutil
-macOS command line tool for removing multiple copies of the same certificate from macOS's Keychain.
+macOS command line tool for removing multiple copies of the same certificate and associated key(s) from macOS's Keychain.

 Usage:
 ```